isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-november.md

 ______________

-## <a name="partner-center-api-updates-and-user-interface-ui-enhancements-to-strengthen-customer-screening-in-certain-countries"></a><a name="11"></a>Partner Center interfejsu API i ulepszeń interfejsu użytkownika w celu wzmocnienia kontroli klienta w niektórych krajach
+## <a name="partner-center-api-updates-and-user-interface-ui-enhancements-to-strengthen-customer-screening-in-certain-countries"></a><a name="11"></a>Partner Center api i ulepszenia interfejsu użytkownika w celu wzmocnienia kontroli klienta w niektórych krajach

 ### <a name="categories"></a>Kategorie